Greg Scarnici

-Greg Scarnici (born April 8, 1972) is a television, film and music producer, DGA director, SAG/AFTRA performer, DJ and drag artist.
+Greg Scarnici (born April 8, 1972) is an American television, film and music producer, DGA director, SAG/AFTRA performer, DJ and drag artist.

 Biography

 Scarnici was born in Jamaica, Queens, and continues to work in New York City, where he balances work in theatre, film, and television.

 He first gained fame for his viral music video parodies, featured on Anderson Cooper 360, Fox News Channel, on VH1's Best Week Ever and in Entertainment Weekly; as of 2016, the parodies had been viewed over ten million times on YouTube.
 His work has also been featured on MTV, VH1, Fox News and CNN.

 As of 2025, he was a senior associate producer at Saturday Night Live (SNL), having been associated with SNL since 2014.
 He has been a contributing writer for The Huffington Post.

 Scarnici has also been featured on the television shows 30 Rock, Nick Cannon's Short Circuitz, Straight Plan for the Gay Man, and Saturday Night Live, where he has also contributed jokes and promos.

 Associate-producer television credits include Saturday Night Live, the Macy's Fourth of July Fireworks Spectacular, and the 2014 NBA All-Star Pre-Game Concert.
 Film credits include the 2000 independent film Glam-Trash and the short films Dead End and Children of the Dune.